How to Install Paperless-ngx on a VPS

 touch docker-compose.yml

-We enter the following into the docker-compose.yml file:
+Enter the following into the docker-compose.yml file (in the ~/wireguard directory):

 networks: